 It is also worth continuing on the bus to Formentor Lighthouse for even more incredible views and some great photo opportunities.

 Bus timetables to Formentor

-The bus is is the only way to travel to Palya Formentor beach as the road is closed over the summer to traffic.
+The bus is the only way to travel to Palya Formentor beach as the road is closed over the summer to traffic.

 Take the 334 from Alcudia, which also stops off at Puerto Pollensa.
 You can see the timetable here.

-Just make sure that on the day you wish to book hotel double check that there are no cycling events taking place on these roads.
+Just make sure that on the day you wish to book a hotel double check that there are no cycling events taking place on these roads.

 Booking Car in Mallorca

 If you’re still wishing to book a car in Mallorca to make routes such as this at your leisure, then do rent a car here.

 Sign-up receive a free MONTHLY newsletter from Mallorca Under the Sun highlighting NEW content, special offers, and more!